peterhoward42/minikafka/docs/file_storage_rationale.md

 # What's in a message storage file?

-- Message storage files are Go GOB serialized binary files and thus can contain non-trivial data structures including variable length elements like slices.
-- The file simply contains stored message objects concatenated.
-- A stored message object contains not only the payload byte slice, but also its message number and creation time.
+- Message storage files are simply the byte sequences comprising the messages, concatenated.
+A message file, in of itself, has no way of knowing where one message stops, and the next starts.

 # Rationale

-- Avoids the need for seeking inside any of the  message files for the produce, or old-message eviction operations.
-Reduces the number of seek operations needed for a poll operation to one.
+- Avoids the need for seeking inside message files completely.
+- The seek-like behaviour to delimit and fetch messages for the poll operation happens on memory slices, after the necessary (targeted)  message store files have been read, in their entirety into memory.
 - Makes it possible to determine which message files are relavent to each of the operations without looking inside any of them.
 - Moderates the size of message files, so that when one must be re-written,